 iPhones are pretty user-friendly.
-However, they don’t come with a manual, which means it’s easy to make mistakes without knowing it.
+However, they don’t come with a user manual, which means it’s easy to make mistakes without knowing it.
 In this article, I’ll tell you about five common iPhone mistakes that most people make and how to avoid them in future.

 #1.
 Not Cleaning Out Your iPhone’s Ports

 Most people don’t clean out the ports of their

 This includes the charging port, microphone, speakers, and headphone jack, if your iPhone has one.

 Simply put, this is bad iPhone hygiene.
 Dirty ports can cause all sorts of problems.
 Most commonly, a clogged Lightning port can prevent your iPhone from charging.